uniwebcms/framework/docs/understanding-uniweb.md

 2. All connected sites can receive the update (based on their version strategy)
 3. No per-site redeployment is required (runtime loading)

 Even with a single site, your components live in one place.
 Update your Foundation during development, refresh the page, see the changes.
 For multiple sites, this architectural decision eliminates the traditional problem of component libraries that require explicit upgrades and redeployment across consuming projects.

-The update propagation is automatic and controlled.
+**Sites control their update strategy** — choosing between automatic updates, conservative policies (minor/patch only), or pinned versions.
+This configuration is evaluated at runtime, giving sites control over their update stability.

 ## Why This Abstraction Level?

 Traditional web frameworks optimize for building individual websites.
 Uniweb optimizes for **clean content/code separation** with an optional scaling path.

-For a single site, the architecture provides immediate benefits: content lives in markdown (easy to edit, version-controlled), components are standard React (familiar patterns), and the separation prevents code and content from tangling.
-It's no more complex than other React frameworks, just better organized.

-The abstraction level also enables scenarios that traditional frameworks make difficult:
+The abstraction level enables scenarios that traditional frameworks make difficult:

 - Building multiple related sites (different clients, brands, or products)
 - Separate teams for development and content